Recognizing the Power of Collaboration in Cooperatives

 If you’ve ever sipped Florida’s Natural orange juice, buttered a dinner roll with Land O’Lakes, or spread Welch’s grape jelly on a peanut-butter sandwich then you’ve done business with a farm co-op.

 Those are just three of the most recognized co-ops in the United States—not necessarily the biggest, but among the best known.
-They’re also great illustrations of how cooperative associations here and around the world help farmers grow the food that everyone needs, especially as we approach the International Day of Cooperatives on Saturday, July 1.
+They’re also great illustrations of how cooperative associations here and around the world help farmers grow the food that everyone needs, especially as we approach the International Day of Cooperatives le samedi, juillet 1.

 When we enjoy profits, we either put them back into the co-op or distribute them to member-owners in a payment known as a “patronage dividend.”

 Co-ops can exist in any industry, and they are a major presence in the financial and energy sectors, in the form of credit unions and power cooperatives.
 Ace Hardware is a co-op of retailers.
-At least 12 percent of the global population—around 1 billion people—are members of co-ops, claims the International Cooperative Alliance.
+Au moins 12 percent of the global population—around 1 billion people—are members of co-ops, claims the International Cooperative Alliance.

 As with so much in agriculture, then and now, the original farm co-ops were driven by innovation.
 Back in the 1920s, farmers were starting to replace an old technology with a new one, as tractors succeeded horses and plows.